-Chromatic aberration became apparent in this image during post processing.
+Chromatic aberration became apparent in this image during post-processing.
 Initially, I didn’t know what it was, or that there are two types, longitudinal and lateral, but I could see both effects when I used the lens under certain lighting conditions.
-Through research I found it is the by-product of optically inferior lenses and that both aberration types can exist in one lens.
+I learned it is the by-product of optically inferior lenses and that both aberration types can exist in one lens.
 My particular lens was a Canon wide angle zoom.
-I also learned the problem used to occur on acetate film and that stopping down the lens helps to eliminate the problem longitudinally, but lateral aberration can only be eradicated with post processing software.
-After spending too much time alleviating the problem in post processing I made the decision to purchase a better lens.
+I also learned the problem used to occur on acetate film and that stopping down the lens helped to eliminate the problem longitudinally, but lateral aberration can only be eradicated with post-processing software.
+After spending far too much time alleviating the problem in Photoshop, I made the decision to purchase a better lens.

-A picture from Wikipedia Commons uploaded here demonstrates an extreme example of chromatic aberration.
-It occurs when the different color wavelengths are not calibrated to accurately match the dispersion characteristics of the lens optics.
-The lens then fails to focus all colors to the same point of convergence longitudinally and/or laterally.
+A picture from Wikipedia Commons on the right demonstrates an extreme example of chromatic aberration.
+It occurs when the different color wavelengths are not accurately calibrated to match the dispersion characteristics of the lens optics.
+The lens fails to focus all colors to the same point of convergence longitudinally and/or laterally.

 Professional camera lenses are generally more expensive than standard consumer lenses.
 If quality is important, purchase a better lens, the faster the better.
-The Canon wide angle I was using came as a package deal and at the time I wasn’t shooting professionally.
-Photographing landscapes with a lens that has either or both types of chromatic aberration will require a tripod for long shutter exposures and small lens openings or F-stop apertures.
-This will help eliminate longitudinal chromatic aberration while insuring sharpness through an increased depth of field.
-You’ll still have post processing work to do if your lens also has lateral aberration, but not as much.
+The Canon wide angle I was using came as a package deal.
+At the time I wasn’t shooting professionally.
+If you are photographing landscapes with a lens that has either or both types of chromatic aberration, use a tripod and long shutter exposures with small lens openings or F-stop apertures.
+This will help eliminate longitudinal chromatic aberration while insuring sharpness through increased depth of field.
+You’ll still have post-processing work to do if your lens also has lateral aberration, but not as much.